robmarano/robmarano.github.io/courses/ece251/2024/ece251-notes.md

 # <a id="week7">Week 7 &mdash; 2/28 &mdash; Intro to Assembly Language Programming &mdash; MIPS CPU</a>

 ## Topics
+- [Intro to MIPS Assembly Programming](../mips/mips.md) and programming on a MIPS emulator.
+- Textbook sections
+  - 2.8 &mdash; Supporting Procedures in Computer Hardware
+  - 2.9 &mdash; Communicating with People
+  - 2.10 &mdash; MIPS Addressing for 32-bit Immediates and Addresses
+  - 2.12 &mdash; Translating and Starting a Program
+  - 2.13 &mdash; A C Sort Example to Put It All Together
+  - 2.14 &mdash; Arrays versus Pointers
 - [MIPS Green Sheet](../books/patterson-hennessey/MIPS_Green_Sheet.pdf)

 ## Readings & Subject Information